DhiegoFC/Industrial_Process_Control/README.md

 # Industrial_Process_Control
-The public repository for the Industrial Process Control course, taught by Prof. Dr. Dhiego Fernandes Carvalho, at State University of São Paulo, Sorocaba, Brazil.
+The public repository for the Industrial Process Control course, taught by Prof. Dr. Dhiego Fernandes Carvalho, at State University of São Paulo (UNESP), Sorocaba, Brazil.